Coles Logo

 1962 – 1973

-As part of the “tomorrow’s shops, today” program, the supermarkets got the name Coles New World and a new logo, which consisted of two rhombuses with rounded corners.
+As part of the “tomorrow’s shops, today” program, the supermarkets were renamed Coles New World and received a new logo consisting of two rhombuses with rounded corners.
 One geometric figure was large and black.
-It was in the center and contained a white inscription divided into three parts: in the first line – “COLES,” in the second – “NEW WORLD,” in the third – “SUPERMARKETS.”
+It was in the center and contained a white inscription divided into three parts: “COLES,” “NEW WORLD,” and “SUPERMARKETS.”
 Notably, the word combination in the middle was written in bold type with rectangular serifs, while the designers used a rounded grotesque for the outermost words.

 The second rhombus was shown in the lower right corner.
 It contained part of a map with two oceans (the Pacific and Indian), Africa, Asia, Antarctica, and Australia itself, highlighted in black for some reason.
 The irregularly shaped globe was encircled by a white ribbon titled “A NEW WORLD OF SHOPPING.”
 This slogan was about Coles’ improved concept of opening freestanding stores with a parking lot.
-The identity at that time was related to the space age, as it was space that was associated with innovation.
+The identity at that time was tied to the space age, as space was seen as synonymous with innovation.

 1973 – 1991

 In the 1970s, the company changed its marketing approach again, emphasizing innovation and lowering the cost of goods.
-And its logo, designed in 1973, was to attract even more customers because the figure in the shape of the letter “C” symbolized a magnet attracting success, affordable prices, and, of course, new customers.
-This “C” looked very bright because it consisted of two connected strips of orange and red.
-In the free space between the two horizontal strokes was the black word “COLES” – or rather, the initial letters were inside, and the last “E” and “S” looked out.
-They used a high-contrast, sans serif font.
+And its logo, designed in 1973, was meant to attract even more customers, as the figure in the shape of the letter “C” symbolized a magnet attracting success, affordable prices, and, of course, new customers.
+This “C” looked very bright because it was made of two connected orange-and-red strips.
+In the free space between the two horizontal strokes was the black word “COLES” or rather, the initial letters were inside, and the last “E” and “S” looked out.
+They used a high-contrast, sans-serif font.
 The logo change coincided with the opening of Coles stores in all Australian capitals.

 1987 – 1991

 Since the supermarkets were still called Coles New World, the designers decided to reflect this in a new graphic sign.
-They kept the two-color “C” with the black word and added the blue word “New World” on the right side, written in a pointed, sans serif font.
-The size of the elements was very different: one half of the logo was disproportionately small, and the other half was too big.
+They kept the two-color “C” with the black word and added the blue word “New World” on the right in a pointed sans-serif font.
+The elements were very different in size: one half of the logo was disproportionately small, and the other half was too large.

 1991 – 1998

-In the early 1990s, the retail chain was renamed Coles Supermarkets and began to introduce Internet technology actively.
+In the early 1990s, the retail chain was renamed Coles Supermarkets and began to actively introduce Internet technology.
 At the same time, the color red became the basis of its visual identity.
-It was in everything – even in the logo, which now consisted of two words.
-At the top was the first part of the brand name, written in lowercase letters and complimented on the left side by a red-orange circle.
-Judging by its slanted axis, it imitated the globe, so the reference to the New World space theme was still there.
-The word “SUPERMARKETS,” at the bottom, stood in capitalized thin letters at very narrow intervals.
+It was in everything, even in the logo, which now consisted of two words.
+At the top was the first part of the brand name, written in lowercase letters and complemented on the left side by a red-orange circle.
+Judging by its slanted axis, it imitated the globe, so the reference to the New World space theme remained.
+The word “SUPERMARKETS” at the bottom was in capital letters and spaced very closely.
 The designers used radically different fonts so that the two lines were the same length for visual balance.

 1998 – 2003

 In 1998, the supermarket chain became known simply as Coles, which slightly changed the logo.
-The designers made the color palette not as bright as before and placed its slogan “Serving you better” under the company name.
+The designers made the color palette less bright than before and placed the slogan “Serving you better” under the company name.
 It was written in a standard serif font similar to Times New Roman.
 This advertising slogan was used until 2003.

 2003 – 2004

 In 2003, the old slogan was replaced by a new one: “Save everyday.”
-The designers left it at the bottom but changed the typeface to handwritten and placed a red checkmark to the right of the phrase, encircled by an orange ring.
-This checkmark was meant to symbolize the availability of a full assortment – everything customers might need on the list.
+The designers left it at the bottom, changed the typeface to a handwritten one, and placed a red checkmark to the right of the phrase, encircled by an orange ring.
+This checkmark was meant to symbolize the availability of a full assortment of everything customers might need on the list.

 2004 – 2007

-After another redesign, the red-orange ball was removed, although it was used on supermarket signs until 2010.
-The creators of the logo made the checkmark bolder and moved it to the top so that it was to the right of the word “coles.”
+After another redesign, the red-orange ball was removed, though it remained on supermarket signs until 2010.
+The logo’s creators made the checkmark bolder and moved it to the top, placing it to the right of the word “coles.”
 The ring around it became bright yellow.
-The slogan was made slightly smaller, and the first “s” was moved to lower case.
+The slogan was slightly reduced in size, and the first “s” was moved to lowercase.
 At the same time, the designers emphasized the “ever” part in “everyday” to increase the semantic emphasis.

 2007 – today